 Die Schockstarre, in die uns die Corona-Pandemie zu Beginn versetze, ist kreativer Energie gewichen.
 Weltweit tüftelt man an Innovationen, die den Virus und seine Folgen bekämpfen soll.
 Ob Gesichtsschutz oder modulare Intensivstationen: Die Architekturwelt versucht ihren Beitrag zu leisten.
 Wir haben uns mit Jacob van Rijs von MVRDV über die Verantwortung der Profession in Zeiten der Krise unterhalten.
-Sein Büro arbeitet derzeit an einer Kapazitätsstudie, die untersucht, inwiefern öffentliche Flächen wie Bürgersteige, Geschäfte oder Parks in einer „1,5-Meter-Gesellschaft“ noch genutzt werden können.
+Sein Büro arbeitet derzeit an einer Kapazitätsstudie, die untersucht, inwiefern öffentliche Flächen in einer „1,5-Meter-Gesellschaft“ noch genutzt werden können.

-We posted this because we are immensely proud how our team handled the lockdown.
-It seemed that we could never solve the conferencing tools in the meeting rooms in our office and suddenly within two days everybody works from home and we have all kinds of tools to meet each other, formally and informally to discuss the projects.
+Jacob van Rijs: We posted this because we are immensely proud how our team handled the lockdown.
+It seemed that we could never solve the conferencing tools in the meeting rooms in our office.
+And suddenly within two days everybody works from home and we have all kinds of tools to meet each other, formally and informally to discuss the projects.
 It is absolutely amazing what kind of energy comes up in times of need.

 The most imminent response in terms of architecture is the new scale, the 1,5-meter-society as it is called in the Netherlands.
 We made a capacity plan for our office and we will be able to run the operation – after the lockdown – with around 50 per cent capacity.
 In the office we will keep the teams that use larger machines or that need to communicate more directly.